17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 Cathedral of San Juan Bautista in Old San Juan, Puerto Rico

-The cathedral is free to visit, so you can walk inside and admire the vaulted ceiling and beautiful stained glass windows.
+It’s free to visit, so step inside and admire the cathedral’s vaulted ceiling and beautiful stained glass windows.

 Old San Juan has some lovely independent boutique shops.